reskillamericans/website/content/learn-more/phases/phase-0.md

 Everyone comes to our program from a range of industries and experiences, and we've found that your diverse backgrounds can enhance your collective training.
-In our Intro Phase, you will be paired with a small group of your peers with complementary backgrounds in a "learning pod" to get to each other.
+In our Intro Phase, you will be paired with a small group of your peers with complementary backgrounds in a "learning pod" to get to know each other.

 This Phase is designed to familiarize you with the tools and the materials that we'll be studying later.
 This is also a good time to confirm your track.